Dr. Holly Ryan, Writing Center Coordinator

-Chris Brendel is a junior Global Studies major.
-Chris is currently studying abroad in England.
+Chris Brendel is a senior CAS major.
+Chris has returned from studying abroad in England.
 He has been an avid reader and writer for as long as he can remember, and his interest in helping others become better writers led him to tutor at the Writing Center.
 He is particularly interested in English as a Second Language tutoring and in finding ways to incorporate language theory into his sessions.
-This is Chris’ fourth semester as a tutor in the Writing Center.

 Katrina Calvin, Undergraduate Tutor

-Katrina Calvin is a junior at Penn State Berks and is studying genetics and developmental biology.
+Katrina Calvin is studying genetics and developmental biology.
 She is interested in completing a psychology minor while finishing her degree.
 Working in the Writing Center gives her the opportunity to help other students with the specific skill of writing for the laboratory.
 As a science student, she encounters this style of writing often and has learned how to incorporate it successfully into her classes.
 She is excited to work with other students who share a common love for science.
-This is Katrina’s second semester as a writing fellow in the Writing Center.
+Katrina is one of our Writing Fellows in the Bio 230W.

 Ioana Ciocan, Undergraduate Tutor

-Ioana Ciocan is a junior working toward obtaining a Life Science degree.
+Ioana Ciocan is working toward obtaining a Life Science degree.
 She plans to go to dental school upon graduating.
 Her research interests are heavily focused in biology.
-She is currently doing research in Dr. Mysliwiec’s laboratory.
-Her passion for the English language, helping others, and the sciences led her to become a writing fellow here at Berks.
-This is Ioana’s second semester as a writing fellow in the Writing Center.
+She is currently doing research for her Schreyer thesis with Dr. Karlinsey.
+Her passion for the English language, helping others, and the sciences led her to become a Writing Fellow here at Berks.
+She is a tutor for Bio 230W.

 Kara Kennedy, Senior Undergraduate Tutor

 Kara Kennedy is a senior Professional Writing major.
 She wanted to become a tutor to help instill a love of writing in other students, and she is particularly interested in creative and online writing.
 She recently traveled to the International Writing Center Association Conference in San Diego with Dr. Holly Ryan and fellow tutor Chris Brendel to give a presentation about ways that tutors can use blogs.
 She is also attending the National Peer Tutoring Conference in Writing in Tampa, FL to conduct a workshop on tutor identity.
 Kara tutors online and face-to-face.

 Bianca Sepulveda, Undergraduate Tutor

 Bianca Sepulveda, or as some may call her, Marie, is a Professional Writing major whose interests include reading and writing.
 Some may know her as a Resident Assistant in the halls, but what brought Bianca to the Writing Center was her interest in helping fellow classmates and expanding her knowledge of the editorial process.
 Bianca is presenting a workshop at the National Conference on Peer Tutoring of Writing in Tampa, FL.
 She also presented a paper about Facebook tutoring at the Mid-Atlantic Writing Center Association Conference in 2013.

 - Writing Center